 Abstract

 Introduction: Stroke is the main cause of complex disability in the UK.
-Many stroke survivors feel abandoned when rehabilitation ends and 59% are left with long-term unmet needs.
-There is now emerging interest in whether group self-management programs (SMP) specifically for stroke could help.
+Many stroke survivors feel abandoned when rehabilitation ends and more than half are left with long-term unmet needs.
+There is now emerging interest in whether group self-management programs (SMP) specifically for stroke survivors could help.
 However, more work is required to understand the acceptability of group SMPs to stroke survivors and the factors of concern that could impact efficacy.

 Purpose: To explore stroke survivor’s views on 1) possible benefits of a group SMP 2) possible challenges of a group SMP and 3) when/where to implement a SMP in an individual’s stroke journey.